Milltech Marine logo Home | My Account | Contact Us | Shopping Cart Shopping Cart - 0 item(s)

 Q: Can I use my existing GPS for my new Class B AIS transponder?

-A: Class B AIS units will not accept any GPS NMEA data input from an external receiver.
+A: Most Class B AIS units will not accept GPS NMEA data input from an external receiver.
 The specifications for Class B AIS requires a discrete and dedicated GPS system because the unit is transmitting the vessel position and must synchronize with the AIS network.
-The CSB 200 must use its own internal GPS receiver and a compatible external powered LNA (Low Noise Amplifier) GPS antenna (such as the AMEC AGGRESSOR-111-C ).
+However, the AMEC CAMINO models will work with an external GPS connected to the NMEA input wires assuming the baud rates are set the same for the GPS and the CAMINO.
+However it is still recommended that you use the onboard GPS system and an external GPS antenna with all AIS transponders.

-The Comar CSB 200 connects to other devices via the standard RS-232 (using a USB-to-Serial Adapter if necessary) and RS-422/NMEA ports.
-This sends both AIS and GPS data, so it may be possible to use the GPS data from the CSB 200 for one of your other systems (e.g. DSC VHF radio), eliminating the need for other GPS systems.
+AIS Transponders connect to other devices via the USB and RS-422/NMEA ports.
+These devices send both AIS and GPS data, so it may be possible to use the GPS data from the transponder for one of your other systems (e.g. DSC VHF radio), eliminating the need for other GPS systems.
 Unless you are experienced with installing marine navigation systems, it might be best to consult with a qualified marine electrician regarding set-up.